top of page

 You cannot build pupils’ artistic ability effectively by teaching knowledge and skills haphazardly.
 There has to be consistent

 threads running through your curriculum, where essential knowledge builds and accumulates from EYFS to Year 6.
-Usually, you would teach Drawing & Painting in this way but you should provide experiential opportunities of other types of art that you may not have time to sequence fully, such as clay or textiles, or one-off activities. activities.
+Usually, you would teach Drawing & Painting in this way but you should provide experiential opportunities of other types of art that you may not have time to sequence fully, such as clay or textiles, or one-off activities. .

 lessons.png